Low Carbon Heat

 Site selection - wood boilers are larger than conventional gas or oil equivalents and you will need space to store the fuel.
 The area must be able to handle large deliveries as well as the initial delivery and construction of the system.

-Installer - An MCS approved installer is essential to claim the RHI.
+Installer - an MCS approved installer is essential.
 It is advisable to get several quotes from installers to ensure value for money.

-Incentives and savings - in addition to income from RHI a biomass heating system will displace fossil fuel generation and can result in cost savings, depending on the fuel type displaced.
+Incentives and savings - a biomass heating system will displace fossil fuel generation and can result in cost savings, depending on the fuel type displaced.

 Solar water heating systems (solar thermal) use heat from the sun to warm water for domestic/non-domestic use.
 A typical installation consists of the following components -